BenjaminFraser/GameAPI/README_battleships.md

     - Path: 'game/{urlsafe_game_key}'
     - Method: GET
     - Parameters: urlsafe_game_key
-    - Returns: StringMessage containing history
+    - Returns: StringMessage containing history dictionaries.
-    - Description: Returns the move history of a game as a stringified list of tuples in the form (square, symbol) eg: [(0, 'X'), (4, 'O')]
+    - Description: Returns the move history of a game as a stringified dictionary, which contains two keys: grid_1 and grid_2.
+Each of these keys has an associated list of tuples detailing the game history in the form:
+    (row, col, hit_or_miss_message)
+    eg: { 'grid_1' : [(1, 3, 'You hit a ship!''), (5, 6, 'No ship hit!')], ..}